HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 ## Notes for AdvancedSAM:
 - _**Please watch the video first**_

-For the best experience, and follow the video tutorial above and _**uncheck 'Auto accept annotation suggestions'**_ when running predictions.
+For the best experience, follow the video tutorial above and _**uncheck 'Auto accept annotation suggestions'**_ when running predictions.

-After generating the prediction from an assortment of inputs, make sure you _**click the checkmark that is outside of the image**_ to finalize the region (this should either be above or below the image.
+After generating the prediction from an assortment of inputs, make sure you _**click the check mark that is outside of the image**_ to finalize the region (this should either be above or below the image.
 Watch the video for a visual guide).
-- There may be a checkmark inside the image next to a generated prediction, but _do not use that one_.
-For some reason, the checkmark that is not on the image itself makes sure to clean the other input prompts used for generating the region, and only leaves the predicted region after being clicked (this is the most compatible way to use the backend.
+- There may be a check mark inside the image next to a generated prediction, but _do not use that one_.
+For some reason, the check mark that is not on the image itself makes sure to clean the other input prompts used for generating the region, and only leaves the predicted region after being clicked (this is the most compatible way to use the backend.
-- You may run into problems creating instances of the same class if you click the checkmark on the image and it leaves the labels used to guide the region).
+- You may run into problems creating instances of the same class if you click the check mark on the image and it leaves the labels used to guide the region).

 After labeling your object, select the label in the menu and select the type of brush label you would like to give it at the top of your label keys below your image.
 - This allows you to change the class of your prediction.
 - See the video for a better explanation.

 _**Only the negative keypoints can be used for subtracting from prediction areas**_ for the model.
-Positive keypoints and rectangles tell the model areas of interests to make positive predictions.
+Positive keypoints and rectangles tell the model areas of interest to make positive predictions.

 Multiple keypoints may be used to provide areas for the model where predictions should be extended. _**Only one rectangle label may be used**_ when generating a prediction as an area where the model prediction should occur/be extended.
 - If you place multiple rectangle labels, the model will use the newest rectangle label along with all other keypoints when aiding the model prediction.